 Creating a website is the need of every business these days.
-However, some businesses often forget that a website has to be both desktop and mobile friendly.
-Because these days most of the people prefer viewing social media sites or go online shopping using their smartphones.
-The availability of services like AT&T Service makes it all the more easy to do so.
-So, if you are considering to create a website for your business, you are more likely to use WordPress.
+However, some businesses often forget that a website has to be both desktop and mobile-friendly.
+Because these days most people prefer viewing social media sites or going online shopping using their smartphones.
+The availability of services like AT&T Service makes it all the easier to do so.
+So, if you are considering creating a website for your business, you are more likely to use WordPress.

 This blog will guide you on how to create a mobile-friendly website with WordPress.

 Every website has a menu.
 Yours will too.
 And in order for you to make it mobile-friendly, make sure that the menu is responsive.
 A responsive menu means that it fits perfectly fine on the mobile screens when the users view it.
 Because the visitors will make use of the menu to navigate from one page to the other.

 If the website then fails to provide the visitors with a smooth experience where they can easily move from one page to the other, no one will want to visit it again.
 You will also have to focus on the usefulness of your menu.
 If you are considering shrinking a menu, it will have its own downsides and you will have to consider alternatives.